awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-consider-use-case.md

 Amazon SES can provide you the email content in two ways: it can store the emails in an Amazon S3 bucket that you specify, or it can send you an Amazon SNS notification that contains a copy of the email\.
 Amazon SES delivers you the raw, unmodified email in Multipurpose Internet Mail Extensions \(MIME\) format\.
 For more information about MIME format, see [RFC 2045](https://tools.ietf.org/html/rfc2045)\.

-**How large of a limit on email size do you need?**
+**How large are the emails that you'll be receiving?**

-If you choose to store emails in an Amazon S3 bucket, the maximum email size \(including headers\) is 30 MB\.
-If you choose to receive your emails through Amazon SNS notifications, the maximum email size \(including headers\) is 150 KB\.
+If you store emails in an Amazon S3 bucket, the maximum email size \(including headers\) is 30 MB\.
+If you receive your emails through Amazon SNS notifications, the maximum email size \(including headers\) is 150 KB\.

 **How do you want to trigger the processing of your mail?**